OpenDSU/docssite/index.md

 nav_order: 1
 ---

-OpenDSU is an open-source framework licensed under the MIT License, representing the culmination of several research projects funded by the European Union, with its inception dating back to 2015.
+<p style='text-align: justify;'>OpenDSU is an open-source framework licensed under the MIT License, representing the culmination of several research projects funded by the European Union, with its inception dating back to 2015.
 This framework marks a significant milestone in blockchain technology development for the enterprise sector, offering a sophisticated and flexible solution for applications that demand high levels of security, decentralization, and data protection.
 At the core of OpenDSU lies the concept of the Data Sharing Unit (DSU), an autonomous entity designed to ensure data integrity, confidentiality, and accessibility over time, crafted with "privacy by design" and "security by design" principles in mind.

 Each DSU is individually encrypted with a unique key, thereby ensuring the security and privacy of the stored data.
 This approach allows each information unit to be securely managed and shared without compromising its confidentiality or integrity.
 The anchoring of DSUs in a blockchain or distributed ledger (including the option for a local ledger with a single node) adds an additional layer of security and transparency, ensuring the data's immutability and traceability in any context.